Accelerated Online Bachelor's Programs in Montana 2026

 Montana State University offers an online bachelor's degree in liberal studies that allows students to add one of two focus options: global and multicultural studies or environmental studies.
 The program is designed for students who have already completed an associate degree, and it can be completed in less than two years through traditional semester structures.
 MSU also offers credits for qualifying assessment scores (CLEP, etc.).

-Time to completion: 18 months to two years
+Time to completion: Two years

 Accreditation: Northwest Commission on Colleges and Universities (NWCCU)